| #controllers | #review | #Reviews | #SNK | #videogames |

 And they were.

-It’s the ‘d pad’ that gives this unit some individuality.
+It’s the ‘d pad’ that makes this controller unique.
 It’s more akin to a stick than a pad, and in fact sits atop a long stalk, just like a joystick.
 When pressed, it pushes against a spring which compresses a little before clicking the switch.
-This results in a pad with a lot of throw and a satisfying clicking action unlike any other pad.
+This results in a pad with a lot of throw and a satisfying clicking action unlike any other.

 So for fighting games it’s not a very good pad, and this is a shocking failure for a company known for exactly those games.
 It works fine for shooters and any game where you’re performing constant movement, but tap-tap and other accurate movements typically fail ’cause there’s just no feedback.
 The player cannot tell if they’re hitting the compass points or not.

 The internal mechanism is clever but it’ll die after a few tens of hours use.
 And the reason is a silly one.
 Unlike Nintendo and Sega and NEC and basically every other pad manufacturer, SNK didn’t use a durable fulcrum.
 Instead of a hard plastic hemisphere against a hard PCB, SNK has the end of the d-pad’s shaft resting in a soft plastic bowl, and like every N64 user will tell you, plastic rubbing on plastic creates a lot of dust.
 In the SNK pad, this dust gets into every part of the d-pad, including the partially-sealed switches, and it basically stops working.

 Luckily you can repair them but typically they don’t feel quite as snappy afterwards.
 It’s just one more lamentable failure in a series of almost-awesome products from SNK.